flou/ecs/README.md

 [WARN] tools-jenkins-prod-1                                 ACTIVE   running 0/0  (jenkins-prod:142)
 ```

-Also, you can combine the flags `-s` and `-f` to filter down a specific service
+Also, you can combine the flags `-s` and `-c` to filter down a specific service
 and check its health across a restricted set of clusters.

 ## List container instances in ECS clusters